ArjunB126/Stone_Paper_Scissor/README.md

 1. Clone this repository to your local machine.
 2. Navigate to the project directory.
 3. Open the `index.html` file in your web browser.

+## Features
+- Randomized computer choices for unpredictable outcomes.
+- Real-time feedback to keep you engaged and entertained.
+- Endless rounds of fun, because who can resist just one more game?